-- It is held within a business model whose objective is to hold assets to collect contractual cash flows; and - Its contractual terms give rise on specified dates to cash flows that are SPPI.
+- it is held within a business model whose objective is to hold assets to collect contractual cash flows; and - its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest ("SPPI").

-All other financial assets of the Sub-Fund are measured at FVTPL.
+All other financial assets of the sub-fund are measured at FVTPL.